tsugicontrib/tsugi-laravel-sample/README.md

 # tsugi-laravel-sample

-This talks about host to use Tsugi in Laravel.
+Note: This is not a Laravel Application - it just described how to make a Laravel application and include Tsugi in it.

 It is early days for this library / approach.
 I have done this without using "Middleware" - which reveals the nature of things to the app developer, perhaps in too much detail for convienient use.

 Those with more Laravel Expertise are welcome to add to this idea.